Book Characters – Their Origins and Inspirations

 “Sundays were dreary days in that wintry season.
 We had to walk two miles to Brocklebridge Church, where our patron officiated.
 We set out cold,we arrived at church colder: during the morning service we became almost paralysed.
 It was too far to return to dinner, and an allowance of cold meat and bread, in the same penurious proportion observed in our ordinary meals, was served round between the services.At the close of the afternoon service we returned by an exposed and hilly road, where the bitter winter wind, blowing over a range of snowy summits to the north, almost flayed the skin from our faces.

-In reality the children were walked to nearby Tunstall Church which stands to this day and is well worth visiting.
-I arrived on a cold but bright day in late March.
+In reality the children were walked to nearby Tunstall Church which also still remains and is well worth visiting.
+I arrived on a cold but bright day in late March 2017.
 I can confirm it is still a cold building!
 This location is also where one of the real teachers from Cowan Bridge was married.

 The nearest town is referred to as Lowton, in reality this is Kirkby Londsdale which like the fictional Lowton is two miles from Cowan Bridge